-Dividend income
+Dividend and distribution income

-Dividend income relating to exchange-traded equity investments is recognised in the Statement of Profit or Loss and Other Comprehensive Income on the ex-dividend date.
+Dividend and distribution income relating to exchange-traded equity investments is recognised as dividend income in the Statement of Profit or Loss and Other Comprehensive Income on the ex-dividend date.

 In some cases, the Scheme may receive or choose to receive dividends in the form of additional shares rather than cash.
 In such cases the Scheme recognises the dividend income with a corresponding increase in investments.